Learning Multi-Pattern Normalities in the Frequency Domain for Efficient Time Series Anomaly Detection: Introduction

 Accordingly, this work makes the following novel and unique contributions to the field of anomaly detection: \begin{itemize} \item We propose a novel pattern extraction mechanism to deal with diverse normal patterns by facilitating the model to detect anomalies from the correlation between the data sample and its service normal pattern, instead of only the data sample. \item We propose a dualistic convolution mechanism.
 In the time domain, it amplifies the anomalies.
 In the frequency domain, it hinders the reconstruction of anomalies while keeping the reconstruction of normalities easy. \item We leverage the sparsity and parallelism of the frequency domain to improve model efficiency.
-It is theoretically and experimentally proved that using just a subset of Fourier bases can not only reduce computational overhead but also achieve better anomaly detection performance compared with using the complete spectrum. \end{itemize} Moreover, we conduct extensive experiments on four real-world datasets to demonstrate that MACE is multi-pattern accommodated and achieves state-of-the-art performance with high efficiency.
+It is theoretically and experimentally proved that using just a subset of Fourier bases can not only reduce computational overhead but also achieve better anomaly detection performance compared with using the complete spectrum. \end{itemize} Moreover, we conduct extensive experiments on four real-world datasets to demonstrate that MACE can effectively capture diverse normal patterns with a unified model and averagely improve F1 score by 8.7\%, compared with the strongest method in baselines, while achieving 4$\times$ faster.